 Texts must be submitted in a word processor format compatible with WORD and must be double-spaced, with a Times New Roman font, 12 points, with page dimensions of 21.5 x 28.5 cm or 21.0 x 29.5 cm, and with no more than 50,000 characters excluding spaces or 8500 words including notes and references.

-NOTE: Authors from other countries may submit their text to any of the editors, who work together for manuscript evaluations.
-Where there may be a conflict of interest, the text will be evaluated by the sister association’s editor.
+NOTE: Where there may be a conflict of interest, the text will be evaluated by the sister association’s editor (Canada or Europe).
 Authors must include the following information in their email: name, organization they belong to, address, and phone number (including fax and email, if possible).
 When there is more than one author, the same information is required for each one of them, in an order that will be kept for the eventual publication of the article.
 It is important to ensure that the submitted text has not been published elsewhere.

 Once the text is accepted for publication in the Mesure et évaluation en éducation journal, authors must fill the provided form to this end.
 Authors will also have to surrender their rights to the journal.
 Authors must not publish a version of their article in an institutional repository without the consent of the journal’s editor-in-chief.